DartmouthGrangerLab/Retina/README.md

 # Retina
-This code is a translated and enhanced version of c++ code by Alexandre Benoit (benoit.alexandre.vision@gmail.com), LISTIC lab, Annecy le vieux, France (maintained by Listic lab www.listic.univ-savoie.fr and Gipsa Lab www.gipsa-lab.inpg.fr)
+This code is a translated and enhanced version of c++ code by:
+Alexandre Benoit (benoit.alexandre.vision@gmail.com), LISTIC lab, Annecy le vieux, France (maintained by Listic lab www.listic.univ-savoie.fr and Gipsa Lab www.gipsa-lab.inpg.fr)

 See: